Whistleblower’s Attorney Claims To Have Obtained Security Clearances For People With ‘Child Porn Issues’

 “I have represented numerous individuals who have all sorts of issues involving their security clearances, including allegations of child porn, which turn out to be rarely true.
 Every time I prevail in a case, the USGOVTP determines it is in the national security interests of our country to grant these individuals access to classified information.”

 It’s not the first time Zaid’s Twitter activity has thrown him under the microscope.
-Earlier this weak, he faced scrutiny for a tweet he sent soon after Trump took office, calling for a “coup” and “rebellion” against the real estate billionaire.
+Earlier this week, he faced scrutiny for a tweet he sent soon after Trump took office, calling for a “coup” and “rebellion” against the real estate billionaire.
 The tweet fueled Republican theories that the whistleblower’s complaint against Trump is politically motivated and an attempt to reverse the president’s 2016 election win.

 Per The Daily Caller, Zaid is representing the whistleblower along with attorney Andrew Bakaj.
 The pair previously threatened legal action against anyone who reveals the personal information of the anonymous CIA analyst that raised concerns about Trump’s alleged bribing of Ukraine’s president Volodymyr Zelensky.